lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love.md

 Everything you can't avoid even with good practices can be seen as a mental & code tax, which you are paying, often unknowingly.

-In this way OOP is like a bad itch that you no longer notice you're scratching.
-Every.
-Single.
-Day.
-Because when you stop scratching, you get exceptions.
+In this way OOP is like a bad itch that you no longer notice you're scratching, except when you stop, because you get exceptions.

 ![oop](/assets/2021/oop.png){:class="small"}

 Exceptions are so frequent when building OOP solutions that they're generally accepted as necessary inconveniences towards a solution that's eventually stable enough to focus on actual functionality.

-This is sad because there's an entire software development world out there where this silly Exception Driven Development workflow sounds like a terrible joke.
+This is sad because there's an entire world out there where this silly workflow sounds like a terrible joke.

-When you let go of objects as the basic building block of your code, exceptions start to become less and less commonplace, and in time you will find yourself writing code for hours — from scratch — and be rewarded with a brand new solution that just works.
+When you let go of objects as the basic building block of your code, exceptions become more and more exceptional, until one day you'll be rewarded with a brand new solution created from scratch that just works,

 ## Your first basic spell ✨